-In leather industry, the unwanted traces of tissue, hair and other undesirable content is removed using pepsin.
+In the leather industry, the unwanted traces of tissue, hair, and other undesirable content is removed using the pepsin enzyme.
 This enzymatic treatment is called “bating”.
 The process also de-swells and softens the hide, improving the quality of the leather.

-in the food industry, Pepsin acts as a constituent of pancreatic curd that condenses and twists during the making of cheese.
+In the food industry, Pepsinenzyme acts as a constituent of pancreatic curd that condenses and twists during the making of cheese.
 It is also used to modify the soybean protein and gelatin and helps provide whipping qualities.
 It also modifies plant protein used in non-dairy snacks and helps make pre-cooked cereals into instant hot cereals.
-Pepsin is also used for the preparation of animal and plant protein hydrolysates for seasoning food items and beverages.
+Pepsin enzymes are also used for the preparation of animal and plant protein hydrolysates for seasoning food items and beverages.

 In digestion, Pepsin acts as a principal enzyme that is involved in protein digestion.
 It breaks down proteins into smaller peptides and amino acids that facilitate easy absorption in the small intestine.
 Some protein powders have pepsin enzymes blended with other enzymes to aid in the protein’s absorption.